 The Osher Map Library and Smith Center for Cartographic Education employs many students in a variety of tasks, as outlined below.
-On occasion, OML also seeks to hire permanent staff; such openings are listed below as they occur.

 - Postproduction of digital photographs of items in the collections.

 - Stitch together component images, in Photoshop, of items too large to be captured in one photograph.

 - Image sharpening, level adjustments, preparing images for web publishing.

 Digital Imaging Assistants with Adobe Photoshop experience are preferred.
 Because these projects are very detailed and exacting, students must be able to work at least 10 hours per week in the Digital Imaging lab, for at least two hours at a time.

 Reference Room staff attend the front desk when the reference room is open.
 Duties include check in of researchers and visitors, docent and monitor guests in the gallery, and assist patrons.
 Reference Room staff are required to be familiar with the information in the checklist and captions for each exhibition, and OML researcher procedures and policies.
 Depending on their skills and interests, Reference Room Staff will also have the opportunity to work on various projects, such as identifying and recording road maps, maps written in languages other than English, and various other incoming items.
 Other projects may include compiling lists of sources and/or items from within the OML collection, other institutions’ collections, etc., copy-editing, simple preservation work, metadata entry, and other projects, depending on the needs of the department.

 - Assist with Field Trips and Classroom Visits

 - Create New Education Materials (Lesson Plans, Worksheets, Activities, etc.)